 Let $k \in Z_{e_1}$ be the conjugator that gives the minimal exponent $d$.
-We have that $p=kc_{\bar e_1}^{d_0}\bar f_1 a$ is a conjugator that brings $g$ to centered short position.
+We have that $p=kc_{\bar e_1}^{d_0}\bar f_1 a$ is a conjugator that brings $g$ to centred short position.
 Note that the initial conjugator $c_{\bar e_1}^{d_0}\bar f_1 a$ is well defined up to left multiplication by some element $z \in Z_{e_1}$.
-It follows that in all cases, the double coset representative $\bar f_2'$ is common to all possible centered short positions.
+It follows that in all cases, the double coset representative $\bar f_2'$ is common to all possible centred short positions.